Make your company more sustainable with solar energy

 Solar panels or solar boilers

-Solar panels (in Dutch) for electricity (solar PV) convert solar energy into electricity.
-You can install the panel on the roof of your building (in Dutch), or you can invest in a solar farm.
+Solar panels for electricity (solar PV) convert solar energy into electricity.
+You can install the panels on the roof of your building (in Dutch), or you can invest in a solar farm.
 You can invest by yourself, but you can also choose to invest together with other companies or people, for instance in local energy initiatives (in Dutch).

 Solar boilers (in Dutch) convert sunlight into hot water.
 This works with solar collectors that you can put on the roof of your company building, for instance.
 The hot water is stored in a storage vessel, from which you can use it as tap water.
 Some solar boilers can also be used to heat spaces or used in industrial processes.